Eric Margolis (journalist)

-Eric S. Margolis (born 1942 or 1943) is an American-born journalist and writer.
+Eric S. Margolis (born 1943) is an American-born journalist and writer.
 For 27 years, ending in 2010, he was a contributing editor to the Toronto Sun chain of newspapers, writing mainly about the Middle East, South Asia and Islam.
-He contributes to the Huffington Post and appears frequently on Canadian television broadcasts, as well as on CNN.
+He contributed to the Huffington Post until 2017 and appears frequently on Canadian television broadcasts, as well as on CNN.
 A multinational, he holds residences in New York, Paris, Toronto and Banff, Alberta, Canada.
 Margolis inherited Canadian vitamin manufacturer Jamieson Laboratories from his father in 1989 and owned it until 2014, when he sold it to a US private equity firm.

 Biography

 Background

 Margolis was born in New York City in 1943 to Henry M. Margolis and Nexhmie Zaimi, an American-Albanian.
 His father was a New York businessman, restaurant owner, theatrical producer and investor, while his mother was a journalist and author.
-Eric Margolis holds degrees from the School of Foreign Service at Georgetown University, the University of Geneva, Switzerland, and New York University MBA Program.
+Eric Margolis holds degrees from the School of Foreign Service at Georgetown University, the University of Geneva, Switzerland, and New York University's MBA Program.

 Journalism

-Margolis writes a regular column for the Huffington Post and also writes for Dawn, an English language Pakistani newspaper, the Gulf Times in Qatar, the Khaleej Times in Dubai, The New York Times and The American Conservative.
-He appears regularly on such television outlets as CNN, Fox, CBC, British Sky Broadcasting News, NPR, and CTV.
-He is a regular guest on the TV Ontario's The Agenda after previously regularly appearing on its predecessor programme Studio 2.
+Margolis previously wrote a regular column for the Sun chain of newspapers in Canada until 2010, and the Huffington Post until 2017.
+He has also written for Pakistan's Dawn newspaper, an English language Pakistani newspaper, the Gulf Times in Qatar, the Khaleej Times in Dubai, The New York Times and The American Conservative.
+He appeared regularly on such television outlets as CNN, Fox, CBC, British Sky Broadcasting News, NPR, and CTV.
+He was a regular guest on TV Ontario's The Agenda after previously regularly appearing on its predecessor programme Studio 2.

 He is affiliated with several organizations including International Institute of Strategic Studies in London and the Institute of Regional Studies based in Islamabad, Pakistan.